crdandre/literature-reviewer/README.md

 - Remote/containerized agent itself!
 - Optional human feedback at certain steps - email notifs depending on time required to generate review
 - How to characterize performance as a function of which model is used for each step, chunk size, input tokens per prompt, number of layers of paper search (i.e. finding N related papers, then M related papers for each of the N first papers), number of reflection steps for each relevant process, type of embedding/embedding model, type of dimensionality reduction for embeddings, reduced dimensionality number, clustering method,...add all
+- Saving model run data at intermediate points to loop based on a prior state / loop portions of the whole flow, to not over-use API calls.
+Possibly by writing detailed logs all in one file each run or saving certain details to a database.